 This Lent, I commend you to spend time in self-examination.
 The Rev. Craig Gates of Jackson, Mississippi has a great list of suggestions.
 He says we should:

 GIVE UP grumbling!
-Instead, “.”
+Instead, “In everything give thanks.”
 Constructive criticism is OK, but “moaning, groaning, and complaining” are not Christian disciplines.

 GIVE UP 10 to 15 minutes in bed!
 Instead, use that time in prayer, Bible study and personal devotion.
 A few minutes in prayer will keep you focused.